-And byte takes this a step further with their byte-for-life guarantee, which protects your smile forever, as long as you purchase two retainer sets per year and wear them as directed.
-If your teeth shift out of alignment down the road, even years in the future, byte will provide additional aligners to correct it.
+And Byte takes this a step further with their Byte for Life Guarantee, which protects your smile forever, as long as you purchase two retainer sets per year and wear them as directed.
+If your teeth shift out of alignment down the road, even years in the future, Byte will provide additional aligners to correct it.

 Discounts & Promotions

-If you’re a regular bargain hunter, you might be on the lookout for byte sales and promo codes already.
-However, byte’s pricing is fairly consistent.
+If you’re a bargain hunter, you might be on the lookout for Byte sales and promo codes already.
+However, Byte’s pricing is fairly consistent.
 They don’t often run promotional discounts like some of their competitors.
 Certain times of the year, like Cyber Monday and around the holidays, they will run sales on some of their products, but otherwise, you probably shouldn’t bank on any promotional price cuts.

 You may find coupons from third-party sites online, and some of them might be legitimate, but you should always verify a site’s trustworthiness and reliability to avoid falling for a scam.

 We stay on top of the latest Byte discounts, and you can take advantage using our Byte discount guide.

-Paying the full price right off the bat might not be reasonable for your current budget, and that’s okay! byte has a financing plan called BytePay, which is available to all customers, regardless of credit score.
-BytePay requires a $349 down payment, but after that, you’ll only pay $83 per month for 29 months.
-Or, if you choose byte-At-Night treatment, it’s a $449 down payment followed by $99 monthly payments.
+Paying the full price right off the bat might not be reasonable for your current budget, and that’s okay!
+Byte has a financing plan called BytePay, which is available to all customers, regardless of credit score.
+BytePay requires a $249 down payment, but after that, you’ll only pay $70 per month for 36 months.
+Or, if you choose Byte-At-Night treatment, it’s a $299 down payment followed by $84 monthly payments.

-If you do the math, you’ll notice that this is a total of $2,756 for All-Day treatment or $3,320 for At-Night — not including the impression kit or other expenses — so it’s more expensive to pay via BytePay than upfront.
-However, if you do use BytePay, you’ll automatically get a 5-year “Smile Protection Plan,” which provides biannual retainer replacement and two free replacements for lost or stolen retainers.
-In other words, the Smile Protection Plan is designed to save you money in the long-run.
+If you do the math, you’ll notice that this is a total of $2,769 for All-Day treatment or $3,323 for At-Night — not including the impression kit or other expenses — so it’s more expensive to pay via BytePay than upfront.

 What About Insurance?